 Help people living with dementia be active in your community

-Mapping your own walk can help to:
+Mapping your own dementia walks can help to:

 - Help people living with dementia to feel part of your community

 - Benefit health and wellbeing by giving people living with dementia more opportunities to be active

 - Improve engagement with local services and organisations